Skip to main content

 Guatemala: Our Ungraceful Guide To Antigua

 Antigua is such a cool little colonial city.
 There’s plenty to do from the Museo Casa Santo Domingo to the Iglesia and Mercados de la Merced.
-The people are really friendly, and there’s plenty on offer food wise.
+The people are really friendly, and there’s plenty on offer food-wise.

 There’s a little something for everyone, but you’ll see it all relatively quickly, so we didn’t spend too much time in Antigua.
 The time we did spend there, we thoroughly enjoyed.
-People mostly come here to hike the Acatenango or Pacaya volcanoes, or to study/learn/brush up on their Spanish skills as it’s one of the cheaper places to learn in Central America.
+People mostly come here to hike the Acatenango or Pacaya volcanoes or to study/learn/brush up on their Spanish skills as it’s one of the cheaper places to learn in Central America.

 Antigua is a little gem and no Central American trip would be complete without a night or two in her charming embrace.